Warming Up Before Singing

 Once you’re moving your mouth faster, you need to warm your vocal chords up.
 The easiest way to do this, is to sing up and down the scale a few times.
 If you don’t have a keyboard don’t worry, click here and use this instead!
 Start on C, and go up to C1, and back down again.

 While singing these scales you should use the singing vowels (these are different to the normal ones!)
 They are – ah, ee, eh, oh, oo.
-Click here to listen to me pronouncing these.
 You can also add different consonants to the beginning of these vowels – see how different it sounds and feels to make these sounds.

-Once you’ve played around with the scales, the next bit of warm up I would suggest is the fun bit – it’s called the siren, and you do what it says on the tin.
-It’s quite hard to explain, so heres an example!
+Once you’ve played around with the scales, the next bit of warm up I would suggest is the fun bit – it’s called the siren, and you do what it says on the tin – use a vowel and glide from low to high and back down again.

 Tounge Twisters are a great way of warming your voice and mouth up before performing.
 Try speaking these faster and faster, and sing some of them too.